Supergirl: Spellbound, Chapter 1: Convincing Defeat

 As Val departed for bed, Lydia laughed and said, “Lena, you have become a good friend.
 I have missed the companionship of another woman since coming here.
 Superwoman is well-meaning, but I feel more of a bond to you.
 In fact, you remind me greatly of a close friend from my own time.”

-“You’re upset about this Spellbinder,” said Lena.
-“Even Linda met some tough foes when she was wearing the costume and cape.
-In fact, Valor took her very identity, as well as mine, back when she was just the evil Lesla-Lar.”
+Noticing Lydia’s somber mood, Lena asked, “You’re upset about this Spellbinder, aren’t you?”
+She added, “Even Linda met some tough foes when she was wearing the costume and cape.
+In fact, Valor once took her very identity, as well as mine, back when she was just the evil Lesla-Lar.” (*)

 Lydia nodded.
-“I am not discouraged; merely determined to bring Spellbinder to justice.”
+“I am not discouraged, just determined to bring Spellbinder to justice.”

 Meanwhile, back at their secret base, Brains greeted and praised the new Spellbinder for her efforts.
 “You were wonderful!” said Brains.
 “Think how very far you’ve come since your frumpy days as Ms. Mesmer in our old Gang.”